ahsan-naveed/project-dear-diary/linux-diaries/cmdline.md

 - `ls -a` list hidden files
 - `ls -ltr` most recently modified file at the bottom
 -  `ls -F` for finding file types

+---

+### Everything in Linux is represented as a file
+Different types of files are:
+- Regular Files
+- Directories
+- Symbolic Links
+- Block Devices
+- Character Devices (tty)
+- Named pipes
+- Sockets

 ### Changing Runlevels & Setting Default